ciaranoceallaigh96/gwas_tutorial/trial_2.md

   theme_minimal()
 ```

-Le us now calculate how well our PRS model is discriminating between cases and controls.
+There seems to be very good discrimination between cases and controls.
+Can we put a number on this?

+Remember, from our lectures that the maxmimum amount of variation of a PRS can be expected to explain is equal to the heritability of a trait i.e. if 80% of the variation in height is due to genetic factos, then a predictive tool built solely from genetic factors (PRS) cannot exceed 80% of variation explained.
+For the simulated disease phenotype, the heritability has also been set to 80%.

+SO how do we measure the success of a PRS?
+One metric is called R^2 (coefficient of determination) which ranges between 0 and 1, and can be interpreted as the amount of variation being explained by the model.
+For binary traits, we use a modified R^2 called Nagelkerke’s R^2.

+To calculate the R^2 we must first try to predict the phenotype using the PRS as the predictor.

 ```
 prs_model <- glm(PHENOTYPE ~ SCORE, data = genetic_matrix_10, family=binomial)
 ```

-How can we measure the success of a PRS?
-One metric is called R^2 (coefficient of determination) which ranges between 0 and 1, and can be interpreted as the amount of variation being explained by the model.
-For binary traits, we use a modified R^2 called Nagelkerke’s R^2
+We can know check how much variation in the phenotype our PRS model explains.

 ```
 result <- nagelkerke(prs_model)